SpaceTimeNarratives/demo/README.md

 - `mark_up(token, tag=None)`: Marks up a token for visualization.

-- `visualize(text, entities)`: Generates and returns HTML-formatted text with tagged entitities for visualization.
+- `visualize(text, entities)`: Generates and returns HTML-formatted text with tagged entities for visualization.

 ## Citation
-If you find the notebooks and other resources in this repository useful, kindly cite as below:
+If you find the notebooks and other resources in this repository useful, kindly cite them in your work below:

 ```bibtex
 @inproceedings{10.1145/3615887.3627761,